Benefits

 What do you need to do to get unemployment benefit in Norway?

 To get Norwegian unemployment benefit, you must live in Norway.
-You must apply for unemployment benefit and be registered with NAV as a jobseeker.
+You must apply for unemployment benefit and be registered with Nav as a jobseeker.

 What documentation do you need?